Creating a cosy living room the whole family can enjoy

 Family life can be incredible; kids can change your whole perception of the world and parenthood can be an amazing adventure.
 One thing that many parents struggle with is how to decorate the home – on one hand you want it to be an effortlessly cool, ‘grown up’ space, but on the other you need a family-friendly space that is safe and comfortable for all.

 The good news is that you don’t have to choose!
 Combine comfort and safe with cosy and cool – it’s just a case of knowing how to go about doing it.
 I’ve listed some tips and ideas for creating a living room that perfectly meets the needs of each family member.

 Keep the colour scheme neutral with pops of colour

-When it comes to colour scheme, it’s best to keep is neutral as neutral colours, such as greye, tend to hide dirt more than pretty pastel hues.
+When it comes to colour scheme, it’s best to keep is neutral as neutral colours, such as grey, tend to hide dirt more than pretty pastel hues.
 With a neutral colour scheme allows you to add pops of colour here and there.
-Our living room is light grey walls (with a recent addition of a hague blue wall!), we have grey sofas but then we’ve introduced some blues and yellows in cushions and pictures.
+Our lounge is light grey walls (with a recent addition of a hague blue wall!), we have grey sofas but then we’ve introduced some blues and yellows in cushions and pictures.

 Having the colour within the accessories means that you can easily update and change them when trends come and go!

 If like me, you have young children, it’s essential that your entire living room is easily wipeable!
 The fact is that when it comes to child-friendly spaces, wipeable surfaces is an absolute must.
 What this means is that every surface, from the walls to your sofa should be easy to wipe clean with those all important, super trusty wet wipes.